12 STORYTELLERS IN SEARCH OF AN AUTHOR

 I will come back to see you.

-This painting seems to show how nature remains unchanged and true to itself, while human beings are no longer recognisable, they are turning into something mechanical, like these eyes.
+This painting seems to show how nature remains unchanged and true to itself, while human beings, no longer recognisable, are turning into something mechanical, like these eyes.

 Mechanical, cold, piercing, judgemental eyes.
 Eyes haunting me, forcing me to protect myself by putting on different masks! […]